Running a LNT Server

 lnt runserver path/to/installation

-Note that running the server in this way is not recommended for production, since this server is single-threaded and uses a SQLite database.
+Note that running the server in this way is not recommended for production, since it runs a single-threaded Flask server instead of running behind gunicorn.

 Server Architecture

-The LNT web app is currently implemented as a Flask WSGI web app, with Jinja2 for the templating engine.
-The hope is to eventually move to a more AJAXy web interface.
-The database layer uses SQLAlchemy for its ORM, and is typically backed by SQLite or Postgres.
+The LNT web app is implemented as a Flask WSGI web app, with Jinja2 for the templating engine.
+The database layer uses SQLAlchemy for its ORM, backed by Postgres.